AshtinJW-Dev/php-jnr-candidate-test-complete/README.md

 --getProductById() takes a product ID as a parameter and returns an array of matching products.

 (ProductTest)
---We require the Product.php file to include the Product class definition.
+--We require the task2ProductClass.php file to include the Product class definition.
 --We call the getProductById() method to find the product with the specified ID.

 Challenges faced: One challenge that was faced in Task 2 was ensuring proper encapsulation and dependency injection while refactoring the function into a class.

 ### Task 3: Data Retrieval Task

+Overview of solutions:

+--Setting up Google API credentials and obtaining a service account JSON key file.
+--Writing PHP code to authenticate with the Google Sheets API using the service account credentials.
+--Retrieving data from the specified Google Sheets document using the Sheets API.
+--Processing the response to extract product data from the spreadsheet.
+--Outputting the product details retrieved from the spreadsheet.

+The reason behind code modifications:

-For this task, create an integration using PHP to retrieve the product data from a Google Sheets document.
-Make sure to interact with the Google Sheets API and parse the response correctly.
-The goal is to replace our static `$products` array with data fetched from a spreadsheet.
+--Changes were made to the PHP script to integrate with the Google Sheets API and fetch data dynamically from the spreadsheet.
+--The code was modified to use the Google API Client Library for PHP to interact with the Sheets API.
+--Authentication settings were updated to use a service account and the corresponding JSON key file.
+--The code was adjusted to handle API requests and responses, including error handling and processing of retrieved data.

+Challenges faced:

+Authentication and Permissions: Setting up the correct authentication and ensuring that the service account had the necessary permissions to access the Google Sheets document was a challenge.

+SSL Certificate Verification: Resolving SSL certificate verification issues when making requests to the Google Sheets API was another challenge.
+This required disabling SSL verification.

+Understanding API Usage: Understanding how to use the Google Sheets API and making API requests.

 ### Task 4: Documentation

-Please include comments in your code to explain your logic.
-Also, update this README in your private repository to provide an overview of your solutions, the reason behind your code modifications, and any challenges you faced.

-After you have completed all tasks and updated the README, please create a pull request to the main branch in your private repository and share the link with us so we can review your work.

----
-Thank you in advance for your effort and time, and good luck!
+Thanks so much for the oppurtunity!
+It's been great practice solving the tasks.